ixd-physical-computing/IxD-PhysicalComputing-22/Week-9/p5-serial-out.md

   outByte = constrain(outByte, 0, 255);
   // send it out the serial port: serial.write(outByte);
-  console.log(outByte);
-}
+  console.log(outByte); // logging the number out in console window just in case }
 ```

-Here we're mapping `mouseY` (also native to p5.js, a function reading your mouse's Y position relative to the sketch) values to a range from 0 to 255 in order to fit into a byte, and storing it in a global variable `outByte`, which was called in the beginning of the code.
+We're recording `mouseY` (also native to p5.js, a function reading your mouse's Y position relative to the sketch), and mapping this value to a range from 0 to 255 in order to fit into a byte, and storing it in a global variable `outByte`, which was called in the beginning of the code.

 by using `serial.write()`, you're sending data out, one byte at a time.
 In Arduino, these bytes are read by the `Serial.read()` function, which also only read information in bytes.